Can Two Forecasts Have the Same Conditional Expected Accuracy?: The null of equal conditional expected predictive accuracy

-Even for forecasts that do not depend on estimated parameters, we can show that the MDS property fails whenever the underlying DGP does not satisfy the restrictive finite dependence condition.
+where $\varepsilon_{t+1}$ is an MDS so $E[\varepsilon_{t+1}|\mathcal{F}_{t}]=0$.
+Setting $f_{1,t}=\bar{x}_{1,t}$ and $f_{2,t}=\bar{x}_{2,t}$, both forecasts use misspecified (under-dimensioned) forecasting models that omit one moving average component.
+However, once again we have $E[y_{t+1}|\mathcal{F}_{t}]=\frac{1}{2}\bar{x}_{1,t}+\frac{1}{2}\bar{x}_{2,t}=\frac{1}{2}(f_{1,t}+f_{2,t})$, so it follows from Proposition \ref{prop: master prop} that the squared error loss follows an MDS process. \footnote{We thank a referee for suggestion these two examples.} \end{example} Even for forecasts that do not depend on estimated parameters, we can show that the MDS property fails whenever the underlying DGP does not satisfy the restrictive finite dependence condition.
 In particular, let $\mathcal{F}_{t-m:t}$ denote the $\sigma$-algebra generated by data from time $t-m$ to $t$.
 All forecasts based on a rolling window of size $m$ are $\mathcal{F}_{t-m:t}$-measurable; this allows for any estimation methodology ranging from the basic least-squares estimators to sophisticated machine learning methods.
 Recall that $\mathcal{F}_{t}$ denotes the $\sigma$-algebra generated by all the data up to time $t$.